 “Learning a foreign language is a liberation from insularity and provides an opening to other cultures’, a subject which should “foster pupils’ curiosity and deepen their understanding of the world.”

-Latin if offered as an extra-curricular club to pupils in Years 5 and 6.
+German is offered as an extra-curricular club to pupils in Years 1 and 2.